 - Wipe the rim to ensure a good seal is made with the lid.
 Center the lid on the jar and screw the band down to fingertip tight.

 - Place the jar in the canner using your jar lifter.
-Repeat steps 8-11 until all apple pie filling is used.
+Repeat until all pie filling is used.

 No Comment!
 Be the first one.